nerla-alessandro/Clock/README.md

 # Clock
-A simple clock made using HTML, CSS and JS that displays the current time in a HH:MM:SS format and also using fractions of a circumference.
+A minimalist clock made using HTML, CSS and JS that displays the current time in a HH:MM:SS format and also using fractions of a circumference.